Behance has over 24 million members, they generate thousands of cases daily. Standing out is no easy task, but here are some handy tips.

 Comment and rate other designers’ works to get more views for your page and cases.

 Comments are an opportunity to stand out.
-Specific, meaningful comments will separate you from most other designers, making you look professional.
+Specific, meaningful comments will separate you from most other designers and make you look professional.
 You can tell what you think and highlight what the team or author did well.
 For example, Planet Earth is a book design case.

 Avoid low-effort comments.
 They will drown in hundreds of those that look similar.

 Don’t beg for reviews.
-It violates the rules of Behance and most likely will not attract a lot of new followers.
+It violates Behance’s rules and will most likely not attract many new followers.

 And don’t ever get discouraged if you still haven’t made it to Best of Behance.
 Some cases get noticed by moderators after months or even years after posting.
 Maybe you need to take it easy and wait for some time.